Austria: Karl Nehammer sworn in as new chancellor | DW | 06.12.2021

 However, his political career has been dogged by scandal in the past few years since he became the youngest democratically-elected head of government in the world in 2017.

-A first coalition goverment with the far-right Freedom Party (FPÖ) collapsed in 2019 in a corruption affair.
+A first coalition government with the far-right Freedom Party (FPÖ) collapsed in 2019 in a corruption affair.
 Kurz then won early elections, forming a coalition with the Greens.

 However, in October he faced allegations that public money was used to ensure positive coverage in a tabloid newspaper.
 He has denied any wrongdoing.